 Weaving 8-Shaft Projects on a 4-Shaft Loom

 I am a relatively new weaver and currently have a 4-shaft loom.
 I like what I’ve woven on it, but I see pieces in Handwoven that require eight shafts that I really like.
 Can I weave the same things on my 4-shaft loom by changing the threading?
-I’m wondering whether I’m going to want a loom with eight shafts or maybe even more.
+I’m wondering whether I’m going to want an 8-shaft loom or maybe even more.
 What would more shafts do?
 I read about dobby looms and drawlooms; what do they do?

 On a 4-shaft loom, you can weave plain weave; 2/2, 1/3, and 3/1 twills; block weaves such as overshot, spot Bronson, crackle, M’s and O’s, and warp rep; and some unit weaves, such as Atwater-Bronson lace and summer and winter in very simple designs.
 On eight shafts, you can weave all of those plus: With twills you can vary float lengths within a piece, which adds dimension and complexity to the design.
 With block weaves, you get more design potential from more blocks, and you can weave some block weaves that you can’t even weave on four shafts (doubleweave, beiderwand, turned twill, and more).
 There isn’t really a way to translate an 8-shaft draft to four, but you can create similar effects by substituting a 4-shaft twill for an 8-shaft one or by using the same block weave you see in an 8-shaft project but reducing the number of blocks.

 More than eight shafts adds even more block weaves to your repertoire (such as damask and a form of doubleweave called lampas) along with fancier twills and more blocks in any of the aforementioned block weaves.
 If you fall in love with pattern and you are mesmerized by the behavior of the threads that make it, you will want at least eight shafts, if not more.